 Antonellis starts at Vubiquity on Jan.
 2, 2014, and also will join the privately held company’s board.
 She replaces Ramu Potarazu, who stepped down as CEO in March to join investor Columbia Capital as a venture partner; he currently serves as vice chairman of Vubiquity, which changed its name from Avail-TVN earlier this year.

-Currently, Antonellis is president and chief technology officer of Warner Bros.
+Currently, Antonellis is president of technical operations and chief technology officer of Warner Bros.
 Entertainment, a position she’s held since 2008.
 A winner of three technical Emmys, she joined Warner Bros. in 1998 as senior VP of distribution technologies and operations after working at CBS and WTTG, the Fox affiliate in Washington, D.C.

 At Warners, she led the creation of Digital End-to-End (DETE), the first studio digital supply chain, which let the company rapidly expand digital distribution partnerships for movies and TV.
 Among her other accomplishments, Antonellis also oversaw development of a fully digital syndication distribution system for delivering HD content to cable and broadcast partners.